MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 # Receive all channel messages with RSC

-> [!NOTE]
-> This feature is currently available in [public developer preview](../../../resources/dev-preview/developer-preview-intro.md) only.

-The resource-specific consent (RSC) permissions model, originally developed for Teams Graph APIs, is now extended to bot scenarios.
+The resource-specific consent (RSC) permissions model, originally developed for Teams Graph APIs, is extended to bot scenarios.

 Currently, bots can only receive user channel messages when they are @mentioned.
 Using RSC, you can now request team owners to consent for a bot to receive user messages across standard channels in a team without being @mentioned.
 This capability is enabled by specifying the `ChannelMessage.Read.Group` permission in the manifest of an RSC enabled Teams app.
 After configuration, team owners can grant consent during the app installation process.